Related Content

 2. Tickets for travel by the BLS and SOB trains can be booked on the SBB website, at SBB stations and from SBB ticket machines; so when ShowMeTheJourney references SBB tickets, the info also applies to journeys by BLS and SOB trains.

-3. The only mainline trains on which Seat reservations are available are SBB's express IC trains - but they are optional, have to be proactively added when booking tickets.
+3. The only mainline trains on which Seat reservations are available are SBB's express IC trains - but they are optional, so have to be proactively added when booking tickets.

 4. Tickets for the journeys by SBB's express IC trains are now typically placed on sale up to 6 months ahead of the travel date.